Why pitched roof extensions are favoured among architects above other styles

 "Pitched roof extensions offer many benefits and are quite often a popular way to extend," begins George Allen, regional design consultant from Oakwrights, including:

-- More insulation can be installed in the roof, providing better energy efficiency.
+- Efficiency: More insulation can be installed in a pitched roof, providing better energy efficiency.

-- Can suit contemporary and traditional house extension styles.
+- Style: They can suit traditional and modern extension ideas.
 "Pitched roofs are more traditional, but they can appear contemporary if a modern material is used and can be vaulted internally to provide drama," advises Lydia Robinson, founder of Design Storey Architects.

-- "The vaulted ceiling roof space offers an airy feeling to the room, linking a room with lower ceilings for high ridge lines and lots of light!" says George Allen.
+- Height: "The vaulted ceiling design offers an airy feeling to the room, linking well with lower ceilings for high ridge lines and lots of light," says George Allen.

 George Allen has worked for Oakwrights for 7 years.
 He is the regional design consultant for Outbuildings and Extensions.